 This course introduces students to quantitative and mathematical tools commonly used in the study of economics and finance.
-Topics include functions of one or more variables, financial mathematics, differential calculus and linear algebra.
-Applications include computing elasticities, macroeconomic equilibria, profitmaximization, constrained optimization, interest rates, present value and bond pricing.
+Topics include functions of one or more variables, financial mathematics, differential calculus, matrix and linear algebra.
+Applications include computing elasticities, micro and macroeconomic equilibria, cost minimization and profit maximization, constrained optimization, interest rates, present value and bond pricing.
 Prerequisite: ECON 101; completed or concurrent.
 Three credits.